rsyncOSX/mydocsy/content/en/about/index.md

 **RsyncOSX** was archived and development ceased in August 2024. **RsyncUI** is currently in active development.
 All experience gained from developing RsyncOSX is being utilized in the development of RsyncUI.

 The development of RsyncOSX commenced in early 2016 as a personal project to learn Swift.

-The development of RsyncUI commenced in late 2020 to learn SwiftUI.
+And the development of RsyncUI commenced in late 2020 to learn SwiftUI.

 I hold a master's degree in computing science, but I am not a professional developer.
 I completed my master's degree during the early 1990s, when Linux was released and the Internet became a public service.
 A few years prior to that, in 1989, the Web was invented at CERN.

 There is only one developer involved in the development of RsyncUI, and I am committed to ensuring its stability and user-friendliness.

-While I am not a UI designer, some users may find the UI complex and less user-friendly.
+While I am not a
+UI designer, some users may find the UI complex and less user-friendly.

 The maintenance and development of RsyncUI are among my hobbies.
 If you find RsyncUI useful, I would appreciate it if you could consider giving me a star on the GitHub repository.
 Each star serves as motivation for me to continue developing RsyncUI.

 In May 2022, I retired from work at the age of 62.
-In my spare time, I am a passionate photographer of birds and enjoy spending time in the Norwegian mountains.
+In my spare time, I am a passionate [photographer of birds](https://photosbythomas.netlify.app) and enjoy spending time in the Norwegian mountains.
 My grandchildren, photography, the development of RsyncUI, and cross-country skiing are some of the activities that keep me occupied.

 {.text-center}